-- 4.2-1a Documentation.
+4.2-1a - Documentation.
 Require the project applicant to document the La Bahia Apartments complex and its setting.
 This documentation shall include drawings, photographs, and an historical narrative as outlined below, and developed in consultation with the City of Santa Cruz Planning and Community Development Department.
-The documentation shall be submitted to the Planning Department and to ensure its public accessibility, the documentation will be filed with the Santa Cruz Public Library and Special Collections Library at the University of California Santa Cruz. - Drawings: Existing historic drawings of the La Bahia Apartments, if available, shall be photographed with large-format negatives or shall be photographically reproduced on Mylar.
+The documentation shall be submitted to the Planning Department and to ensure its public accessibility, the documentation will be filed with the Santa Cruz Public Library and Special Collections Library at the University of California Santa Cruz.

+- Drawings: Existing historic drawings of the La Bahia Apartments, if available, shall be photographed with large-format negatives or shall be photographically reproduced on Mylar.
 In the absence of existing drawings, full-measured drawings of the complex's plan, exterior elevations, and courtyard elevations should be prepared. - Photographs: Photo-documentation of the La Bahia Apartments shall be prepared to Historic American Buildings Survey (HABS) standards for archival photography.
 HABS standards require large-format black-and-white photography, with the original negatives having a minimum size of 4"x5".
 Digital photography, roll film, film packs, and electronic manipulation of images are not acceptable.
 A minimum of 12 photographs must be taken, detailing the site, building exteriors, and building interiors.
 Photographs must be identified and labeled using HABS standards.
 Color 35mm non-archival photographs of the historical building and grounds shall be taken to supplement the limited number of archival photographs required under the HABS standards described above.
-Photographs should include overall views of the site; individual views of important building features, exterior elevations of each façade of the complex, views of interior courtyard spaces, and detailed views of specific materials or elements.

-Historical Overview.
-In consultation with the City of Santa Cruz Planning and Community Development Department, a qualified historian or architectural historian shall assemble historical background information relevant to La Bahia Apartments and its setting.
+Photographs should include: overall views of the site; individual views of important building features; exterior elevations of each façade of the complex; views of interior courtyard spaces; and detailed views of specific materials or elements. - Historical Overview: In consultation with the City of Santa Cruz Planning and Community Development Department, a qualified historian or architectural historian shall assemble historical background information relevant to La Bahia Apartments and its setting.
 Much of this information may be drawn from the Historical Resources Technical Report prepared by Architectural Resources Group (2013) for the La Bahia Hotel project.
 To ensure its public accessibility, the agreed-upon documentation would be filed with the Santa Cruz Public Library for inclusion in their local history collection, as well as with other local libraries and historical societies, as appropriate.

 4.2-1b - Salvage.
-Require project applicant to set up a procedure to offer any building features or elements from the La Bahia Apartments that are not used as part of the project or kept by the owner for reuse in other locations.
+Require project applicant to set up a procedure to offer any building features or elements from the La Bahia Apartments that are not used as part of the project or kept by the owner for reuse on the project site or in other locations.
 The procedure shall be designed and implemented in consultation with the City of Santa Cruz Planning and Community Development Department to provide public information regarding availability of building features or materials for reuse.
-The focus would be on identifying building features or elements that are (1) related to the character-defining features identified in the Architectural Resources Group evaluations and (2) can safely and feasibly be removed from the building.
+The focus would be on identifying building features or elements that are (1) are related to the character-defining features identified in the Architectural Resources Group evaluations and (2) can safely and feasibly be removed from the building.
+Salvage opportunities shall be considered in the following order: (1) on-site reuse opportunities, (2) off-site reuse opportunities, and (3) public display opportunities.
 Allow demolition to proceed only after any significant historic features or materials have been identified and kept by the owner or offered for salvage, and their removal completed.